 No Lawyers!

 A study in 2005[x] notes that bringing in lawyers or legal proceedings to define the rules of the separation can make the process much more “adversarial” as both spouses try to compete to get the best terms from the agreement.
-Keeping it as a personal agreement (rather than a legal one) helps couples to avoid blaming each other and trying to “score points” off each other.
+Keeping it as a personal agreement (rather than a legal one) helps couples avoid blaming each other and trying to “score points” off each other.

 Practical Details